 Melbourne: Top 10 Things to Do

-We started our most recent trip to Australia in Melbourne, spending three days there before setting off along the Great Ocean Road.
-The first two days covered popular attractions, with day three becoming more niche, visiting the film set of Neighbours and following in the footsteps of my great great grandfather who lived here over a century ago.
-Here are my favourite ten things we did on our visit to Melbourne.
+We started our 2 week Australia Road Trip in Melbourne, spending three days there before setting off along the Great Ocean Road.
+Here is my pick of the top ten things we did on our visit to Melbourne.

 We caught the SkyBus into the city centre.
-The SkyBus is a convenient way to get to the city.
-It runs approximately every 15 minutes terminating at Southern Cross Station and has onboard Wi-Fi.
-Tickets cost $22 for a single or $34 for a return, available from a ticket booth just in front of the pick up point.
+It’s a convenient way to get into town with buses running approximately every 10-15 minutes between 4 am and 1 am.
+The service terminates at Southern Cross Station.
+Tickets cost $24.60 for a single or $41.20 for a return, available from a ticket booth just in front of the pick up point.

 Melbourne has an extensive public transport network of buses, trams and trains.
 Although it’s also a lovely city to just wander around on foot and we mostly did just that, with the occasional tram ride.